Proposal Framework

 All integration requests go through a risk assessment process where we consider things like counterparty risk, smart contract risk, and community size.

-MIPs are the most important modifications regarding both governance and the protocol directly.
+PIP are the most important modifications regarding both governance and the protocol directly.

 Since these are more critical to the protocol, it’s also important to include as much as the community as possible and increase the quorum so it’s a full and fair vote.
-These also include longer voting periods of 7 days.